moiph/ub3r-b0t-docs/articles/commands.md

 ```

 ## weather
 Check the local weather!
 You can also save your location so that you don't need to provide a location every time.
 The other variants (fw/sw/nw etc) give weather data back in other, arguably more fun, ways...
-[Powered by Dark Sky](https://darksky.net/poweredby/)
+[Powered by OpenWeather](https://openweathermap.org/)

+Additionally, you can allow others to lookup your weather via `set public`.
+To restrict, use `set private`.
+Or to clear your location entirely, use `clear` or `remove`

 Aliases: `w` `sw` `fw` `nw`